simolus3/drift/sqlparser/README.md

 ```

 ## But why?
-[Moor](https://pub.dev/packages/moor_flutter), a persistence library for Flutter apps, uses this
+[Moor](https://pub.dev/packages/moor_flutter), a persistence library for Dart apps, uses this
 package to generate type-safe methods from sql.

 ## Limitations
+Most on this list is just not supported yet because I didn't found a use case for
+them yet.
+If you need them, just leave an issue and I'll try to implement them soon.

-- For now, only `SELECT` and `DELETE` expressions are implemented, `UPDATE` and `INSERT` will follow
+- For now, only `INSERT` statements are not supported, but they will be soon
-  soon.
 - Windowing is not supported yet
+- Compound select statements (`UNION` / `INTERSECT`) are not supported yet
-- Common table expressions and compound select statements `UNION` / `INTERSECT` are not supported
+- Common table expressions are not supported
-  and probably won't be in the near future.
+- Some advanced expressions, like `COLLATE` or `CAST`s aren't supported yet.

+If you run into parsing errors with what you think is valid sql, please create an issue.

 ## Thanks
 - To [Bob Nystrom](https://github.com/munificent) for his amazing ["Crafting Interpreters"](https://craftinginterpreters.com/)